artificially-ai/scala_tutorial/README.md

 - Again, like in Java, attributer that belong to the superclass are sent to its constructor.
 - And guess what, polymorphism also applies.

-But wait!
+* But wait!
 That doesn't have anything to do with Java, that's all about Object Orientation.
 Ah, we are fine! ;)

+- The inheritance example is depicted in the ```Models.scala``` class and execution-wise, more details can be found in the ```ModelsScript.scala```.
+  Yes, as I said previously, we don't need the file name to be the same as the class name.
+Moreover, there can be multiple classes per file.
+I mean, multiple public classes.